avocatl/dbee-github-source/README.md

 :warning: Note that currently only MySQL is supported as database.

-`schema` is the same name as provided in your folder structure (no need to uppercase).
+`schema` is the same name as database in your folder structure (no need to uppercase).

+DBee will read the values as specicied here:

 ```
 DB_USERNAME_{SCHEMA}=root